RosemberGuerra/sparsePCA/README.md

 # A guide for sparse PCA: model comparison and applications

-This GitHub repository contains all Matlab codes, R codes, and functions that support the "A guide for sparse PCA: model comparison and applications" manuscript.
+This GitHub repository contains all Matlab codes, R codes, and functions that support the "A guide for sparse PCA: model comparison and applications" (DOI https://doi.org/10.1007/s11336-021-09773-2).
 The repository includes DataGeneration, Simulation, and Application files.

 ## Simulation:
 GP and pathSPCA functions require additional functions that are freely available.